• Skip to primary navigation

 🌡️Hood Thermometers are Evil

-First and most important is that great looking thermometer in your grill hood is useless other than in a binary way of "Is the grill hot, yes or no?"
+First and most importantly, that great-looking thermometer in your grill hood is useless except in a binary way: "Is the grill hot, yes or no?"
 The numbers are meaningless.

-That thermometer is a cheap thermometer that has a tube probe.
-It will give an average reading along that probe.
-But it can't even measure that accurately.
+That thermometer is a cheap thermometer with a tube probe.
+It will give an average reading along that probe, but it can't measure that accurately.

 So, the hood thermometer measures (inaccurately) the air temperature near the top of the hood (remember heat rises).
 Not where the food is cooking.
 Never rely on it.